-Ever since men began to wear overalls for labor work like farming, mining, railroading and machinery jobs women quickly followed.
-Overalls are much more comfortable to work in, stay held up, and provide more areas for large pockets.
-Overalls were not readily designed for women.
-They were a unisex item although most stores sold them in the only men’s section.
-Women had to make do with men’s overalls and with the stigma that ladies shouldn’t work laborious job.
+Ever since men began to wear overalls for labor work like farming, mining, railroading and machinery jobs, women quickly followed.
+Overalls were much more comfortable to work in, stay held up, and provided more areas for large pockets.
+However, overalls were not readily designed for women.
+They were a unisex item, although most stores sold them in the men’s section.
+Women had to make do with men’s overalls and with the stigma that ladies shouldn’t work laborious jobs.

-This all changed with the first world war.
-Women were called to replace men at home, on the farm, in factories, and other local occupations.
-The more laborious the job the more women had to turn to men’s work clothes for their needs.
-See photo on the right of 1916 Dutch women working as painters.
+This all changed with the first World War.
+Women were called to replace men at home, on the farm, in factories, and at other local occupations.
+The more laborious the job, the more women had to turn to men’s work clothes for their needs.

-Notice in the 1918 catalog on the left the different styles of overalls.
+Notice the different styles of overalls in in the 1918-1919 catalogs.
 There was the one piece coverall and a sleeveless jumpsuit with two straps that crossed in the back.

 1920s Vintage Overalls

-After the war most women returned to their home life if they could.
-Other women had no choice but to keep working the family farm.
-They also had no choice but to continue to wear men’s overalls.
-1920s vintage overalls were made of dark blue denim with wide cut legs that folded up over boots, a square bib front and two straps that either crossed in the back like an X or were met over the shoulders with triangular bib on the back.
+Men’s and eventually women’s 1920s vintage overalls were made of dark blue denim with wide cut legs that folded up over boots, a square bib front, and two straps that either crossed in the back like an X or were met over the shoulders with triangular bib on the back.
 The later style kept the straps from falling off shoulders, a common problem for women with sloped shoulders.

 These little girls turned into older girls and teenagers who still liked to wear overalls, especially in the summer when the light cotton was breathable enough to withstand hot days.
-Contrasting white stripes, buttons, stars and anchors were added resembling navy men’s uniforms.
+Contrasting white stripes, buttons, stars, and anchors were added to resemble navy men’s uniforms.

-By the 1937, overalls were being advertised to women as acceptable (and comfortable) casual clothing worn at home, on vacation or enjoying leisurely outdoor sports and activities.
+By 1937, overalls were being advertised to women as acceptable (and comfortable) casual clothing worn at home, on vacation, or when enjoying leisurely outdoor sports and activities.

-Overalls were worn by Hollywood stars in their personal life at home on their California ranches, traveling to beachy destinations and possibly in movies (I couldn’t find a reference.
-Do you know?)
-This certainly helped propel the overalls fashion forward, even naming them “Hollywood Overalls” by some makers.
+Overalls were worn by Hollywood stars in their personal life at home on their California ranches, traveling to beachy destinations, and possibly in movies (I couldn’t find a reference.
+Do you know?).
+This certainly helped propel the overalls’ fashion forward, even earning the name “Hollywood Overalls” by some makers.

-These new fashionable overalls came in an assortment of primary colors in cotton twill or denim: red, green, yellow, and brown plus light, medium and dark blue.
-Pants were still wide leg but no longer folded at the cuff.
-Buttons replaced some mental buckles either at the top of the bib or down low on the waistband turning them into suspender pants.
-The yellow overalls in the right picture are “Tyrolean slacks” with detectable suspender bib.
+These new fashionable overalls came in an assortment of primary colors in cotton twill or denim: red, green, yellow, and brown plus light, medium, and dark blue.
+Pants were still wide leg, but no longer folded at the cuff.
+Buttons replaced some metal buckles either at the top of the bib or down low on the waistband, turning them into suspender pants.
+The yellow overalls in the above (top right) picture are “Tyrolean slacks” with detectable suspender bib.

-1940 and World War 2 brought back the overall into the work clothing genre but this time they were designed for women.
-Similar to play overalls they were made of heavy denim but with the more fitted designs on the 1930s.
+The 1940s and World War II brought back the overall into the work clothing genre, but this time they were designed for women.
+Similar to play overalls, they were made of heavy denim but with more fitted designs than those of the 1930s.

-Working women’s Rosie’s overalls brought back the metal buckles, bib pockets and side pockets or extra large front pockets.
+Working women’s Rosie overalls brought back the metal buckles, bib pockets, and side pockets or extra large front pockets.

 The late 1940s saw a big change in women’s fashion.
-People were tired of the depressing 1940s with memories of war and restriction as well menswear inspired utilitarian clothing.
+People were tired of the depressing 1940s with memories of war and restriction, as well as the menswear inspired utilitarian clothing.
 Women said goodbye to the 1930s-1940s overall and hello to the tailored jumpsuit.
-The pinafore bib overall paired with the slimmer fitting capri or cigarette pant resulted in the ’50s jumpsuit.
+The pinafore bib overall paired with the slimmer fitting capri or cigarette pant created the ’50s jumpsuit.
 It wasn’t very popular.
-Women preferred to wear top and bottom separates making it easier to have a bigger wardrobe on a smaller budget.
+Women preferred to wear top and bottom separates, making it easier to have a bigger wardrobe on a smaller budget.

-Lucky for us who love mid century vintage fashion we can still find 1930s and 1940s style overalls being remade by a handful of repro brands.
-Take a look at the 1940s women’s pants shopping page.
+Luckily for us who love mid-century vintage fashion, we can still find 1930s and 1940s style overalls being remade by a handful of repro brands.